 Costa Rica is a safe country and is a great place for solo travelers, especially female solo travelers.
 Their culture is very friendly and open, making it easy for solo travelers to have a good time.

 Additionally, English is widely spoken in touristic areas and there are several towns popular for backpackers and solo travelers such as Tamarindo, Dominical, Jaco, Manuel Antonio, Santa Teresa, Monteverde and La Fortuna.
-Additionally, Costa Rica doesn’t have an army and has little violent crime – you don’t have to worry about mass shootings or much gun violence.
+You can find hostels in all those popular towns to meet other travelers and stay in a safe place.

-The main crimes are petty theft or car break ins.
-However, using common sense will go a long ways in Costa Rica (lock your doors, don’t leave belongings unattended, avoid parking in dark streets, etc.) You can read our post for Costa Rica safety tips and common Costa Rica scams for more tips.
+The main crimes against tourists are petty theft or car break ins.
+However, using common sense will go a long ways in Costa Rica (lock your doors, roll up windows, don’t leave belongings unattended, don’t walk alone at night or early morning, avoid parking in dark streets, etc.) You can read our post for Costa Rica safety tips and common Costa Rica scams for more tips.

 One thing to note is that some male Costa Ricans are quite outspoken and are not shy about persistently hitting on female travelers.
 If you don’t feel comfortable, firmly tell them to leave you alone and that you’re not interested.